nevinera/traverse/rules/combat.md

 it in some other fashion, though you may sometimes wish to.
 A 'natural' roll refers to the number actually visible on the die, but any other reference refers to the adjusted value.

+In addition, some attacks have keyword bonuses:

+- Knock-back: if any damage is dealt by this attack you may slide your target one square directly away from you.
+- Crushing: Natural 5s are considered 'critical' as well.
+- Poisoned: if any damage is dealt, causes the poisoned status (see below)
+- Penetrating: target does not get to roll defense
+- Focused: all hits are critical

 ## Satuses

 There are some conditions that are used by many abilities - these are called 'statuses', and